Rapptz/discord.py/docs/ext/commands/extensions.rst

 .. note::

     Extension paths are ultimately similar to the import mechanism.
-This includes dot-qualifying files in subdirectories.
-For example, to load an extension in ``plugins/hello.py``, we use the string ``plugins.hello``.
+This means dot-qualifying files in folders.
+For example, to load an extension in ``plugins/hello.py``, use the string ``plugins.hello``.

 Reloading
 -----------

-The act of reloading an extension is quite simple -- it is as simple as unloading and loading again:
+The act of reloading an extension is quite simple -- it is as simple as unloading and reloading:

 .. code-block:: python3

     >>> bot.unload_extension('hello')
     >>> bot.load_extension('hello')

-Once you remove and load the extension, any changes that made to the extension code will be applied.
-This is useful if you want to add or remove functionality without restarting our bot.
+Once you remove and load the extension, any changes made to the extension's code will be applied.
+This is useful if you want to add or remove functionality without restarting your bot.

 Cleaning Up
 -------------